mbk-dev/okama/README.md

 ```
 ![](../images/images/readmi06.jpg?raw=true)

-Get the Efficient Frontier points and plot the chart with the assets risk/CAGR points:
+Get the Efficient Frontier points for rebalanced portfolios and plot the chart with the assets risk/CAGR points:
 ```python
 points = frontier.ef_points